 After Philip was called to be a disciple, he tracked down his brother Nathanael to tell him he had found the Messiah.
-Nathanael's famous answer, after being told Jesus was from Nazareth, gives us a glimpse into the generally dim view the population had of the city.
+Nathanael's famous answer, after being told Jesus was from the city, gives us a glimpse into the generally dim view the population had of the city.
 His rather sarcastic response was, "Can any good thing come out of Nazareth?"
 (John 1:47, HBFV).

 It seemed incredulous to Nathanael that the Messiah, who had long been expected, would come from such an insignificant place as Nazareth.
 His rather negative view of the city, however, is not without some justification from a human point of view.

 The city is not directly referenced at all in the Old Testament.
 It was considered a place of such insignificance that it is also not mentioned in any of Jewish historian Josephus' writings, or in the Apocrypha, or in the Jewish Talmud, or in any known intertestamental Jewish writings.

 In the first century A.D., the city was small, isolated and nourished by only a single spring of fresh water.
 It was not located on any major trade routes and was considered of no political importance.
 It was home to a small population able to support only a single synagogue (Luke 4:16).

-Though viewed with derision by humans, Nazareth was the perfect place to raise up our humble Savior!
+Though viewed with derision by humans at the time, the city was the perfect place to raise up our humble Savior!